MikanW/React-Express-Album/README.md

 ## RoadMap

 ### Todo
-- kudo(like) button and save realtime data into DB
 - search photos with tag or location
 - download photos of original size
 - upload new photos and save its data into DB.